EyeslyMeribhaJohnsonPaulraj/Cloudcredits/Project1_Sales Forecasting with ARIMA, ETS, and Random Forest (Power BI + Python)/README.md

 -------------
 🧠 My Contribution
 ---------------------------------
+My responsibilities included:
-- Designed and implemented the full machine learning pipeline
+- Designing and implementing key components of the machine learning pipeline
-- Performed advanced feature engineering
+- Performing feature engineering and data preprocessing
-- Built and evaluated multiple forecasting models
+- Building and evaluating forecasting models
-- Developed an interactive Power BI dashboard
+- Developing a Power BI dashboard for business insights
-- Generated actionable business insights
+- Contributed as part of a professional internship environment, collaborating on real-world data science tasks.

 ------------------
 🛠️ Tools & Technologies